Can anyone learn freediving?

 Just let me know what you would like to do!

-Why is your Level 1 course at 5-7 days long, and others are only two or three?
+Why is your beginner's course 6 days long, and others are only two or three?

 After many years as a school owner and instructor, after teaching hundreds of students, I know that most students need more time to learn freediving comfortably…